 I am a detective.
 Observation is the first step to understanding in my field of study.
-The more keenly I observe the more success I’ve found.
+The more keenly I observe the more success I find.
 I am constantly unraveling mysteries.
 Solving cases.
 Each and every person and dog I come into contact with provides me with clues and evidences.
 I cultivate my powers of deduction.
 Reasoning.
 Thinking.
 I am cautious never to jump to conclusions and yet I am always puzzling out the possibilities.

 Over the years I have learned to follow my hunches.
 Gut instinct is something I have learned to rely on.
 Still I’m always searching for hard evidence.
 Just the facts.